 - Lack of oxygen supply to the brain for an extended period, such as during a cardio-respiratory arrest.
 A patient may be able to file a medical malpractice claim if his or her brain did not receive enough oxygen because a healthcare provider failed to diagnose or respond promptly to a cardiac episode, such as a heart attack.

 As indicated above, anesthesia errors aren’t the only cause of brain injuries and vegetative state comas; these conditions can result from a missed diagnosis or failure to respond/treat a cardiac episode.
-Any form of medical negligence that causes a patient to fall into a coma or vegetative state may be grounds for a medical malpractice claim – and Christopher Mellino, Ohio medical malpractice attorney, can help you pursue such a claim.
+Any form of medical negligence that causes a patient to fall into a coma or vegetative state may be grounds for a medical malpractice claim—and Cleveland medical malpractice attorney Christopher Mellino can help you pursue such a claim.

 When a Loved One is in a Persistent Vegetative State Coma Due to Malpractice

 There are three stages of health a medical patient can be in when he or she has suffered global brain damage from medical malpractice: coma, persistent vegetative state, and permanent vegetative state.
-The state of responsiveness may be a deciding factor in whether a family will need an Ohio brain injury lawyer or a wrongful death attorney in Ohio.
+The state of responsiveness may be a deciding factor in whether a family will need a brain injury lawyer or a wrongful death attorney.

 A coma can last for weeks and will result either in awakening and recovery, death, or progression into a persistent vegetative state.
 When a patient does recover from a coma, they will typically need long-term care to restore muscle function due to weeks of immobility.
 Cognitive and speech therapy may be necessary to regain diminished brain function, and there may be permanent global brain damage due to the trauma.